 If you can keep your existing routine, that is brilliant!
 If not, explore another routine that may work for you.

-The basics, such as sleep, food and exercise are all important and if that is all that you can bring yourself to do right now, then you have the fundamental building blocks that are key to maintaining positive mental health.
+The basics such as sleep, food and exercise are all important. and if that is all you can bring yourself to do right now, you have the fundamental building blocks that are key to maintaining positive mental health.